toby-young-os/mcp-servers/docs/categories/autonomous_reasoner.md

 **Category:** Autonomous / Server-Side Reasoning

-This server delegates math word problems to OpenAI (with a heuristic fallback), returning both `reasoning_steps` and the final answer so clients can surface the result directly.
+This server delegates math word problems to OpenAI, returning both `reasoning_steps` and the final answer so clients can surface the result directly.
+OpenAI credentials (`OPENAI_API_KEY`) are required.

 ## Quick Demo